-Mireille left Rwanda with her family when she was two after her father was killed during the 1994 genocide.
+Mireille left her country with her family when she was two after her father was killed during the 1994 genocide.
 For the next six years, the family moved around various parts of Africa on foot, travelling from country to country before Mireille, now aged eight, finally arrived with her grandfather at Dzaleka camp in Malawi; her mother and grandmother had both succumbed to illness during their long journey.

 In Dzaleka, Mireille became a student in one of the Jesuit Refugee Service’s education programmes.
 She found stability and self-confidence in Malawi, and dedicated herself to her studies, eventually graduating from secondary school among the top three female students in the country.
 Her extraordinary academic success, achieved in a refugee camp, garnered national attention in Malawi.
 Despite graduating with such high marks, her situation made it doubtful that she would have the chance to attend university, but with the assistance of JRS, the Malawian and Chinese governments, and others, she began medical studies in a prestigious programme in China, and graduated as a medical doctor in 2016.

 Mireille fought hard to thrive rather than just survive.
 She is happy to be a beacon of hope and an ambassador for the refugee community, but she is an ordinary person who has been thrown into extraordinary circumstances.
 It might be tempting to describe Mireille’s experience as an anomaly, driven by her unique motivation and extraordinary ability, but she believes that her ambition was rooted in her circumstances as a refugee.